valencia28/weather-forecast/README.md

 * Demo: https://val-weather.netlify.app/

 ## Functions
-* User can see the weather based on current location or city
+* Users can view the weather based on their current location or select a specific city.